-On Friday, July 7, 2017, the Consumer Financial Protection Bureau (CFPB) finalized most proposed revisions to the Truth in Lending Act (TILA) and Real Estate Settlement Procedures Act (RESPA) Integrated Disclosure Rule (the "TRID Rule") that the CFPB proposed on July 29, 2016.
+The Consumer Financial Protection Bureau ("CFPB") has finalized most proposed revisions1 to the Truth in Lending Act ("TILA") and Real Estate Settlement Procedures Act ("RESPA") Integrated Disclosure Rule (the "TRID Rule") that the CFPB proposed on July 29, 2016.
 In the adopting release, the CFPB stated that the final rule "memorializes the Bureau's informal guidance on various issues and makes additional clarifications and technical amendments."
-At the same time, the CFPB issued a proposed rule addressing the "black hole" issue.
+At the same time, the CFPB issued a proposed rule addressing the "black hole" issue.2